Connect with others who understand.

 “I tried one of those infrared saunas yesterday and didn’t want to come out.
 It felt so good on the joint pain,” a MyLupusTeam member wrote.

-Another way to reap the benefits of infrared light therapy is through wearing infrared fabric.
-This type of fabric is made with nanoparticles (very tiny particles) of ceramic.
-It absorbs heat from sunlight or the wearer’s body, then releases the heat into the body.
+Another way to reap the benefits of infrared light therapy is by wearing infrared fabric.
+This type of fabric is made with very tiny particles of ceramic.
+It takes in heat from sunlight or the person’s body and gives off warmth.

 Infrared Light and Photosensitivity

-Infrared saunas use a type of light called far-infrared light, which isn’t actually visible light but rather a type of thermal light that emits heat.
-It can be felt as a mild radiant heat that can penetrate the skin up to 1.5 inches and warm the body.
+Infrared saunas use a type of light called far-infrared light.
+It’s not visible light but a kind of heat energy called thermal light.
+It can be felt as a mild radiant heat that penetrates the skin up to 1.5 inches and warms the body.
 Lamps that emit pure far-infrared light are expensive.
 Some consumer products and commercial saunas may use light sources that have mixed types of light.

 Between 40 percent and 70 percent of people with lupus have photosensitivity.
-Rashes from UV light can trigger lupus flare-ups.
-Fluorescent and halogen light bulbs also emit ultraviolet light and can cause skin reactions in people with Lupus.
-Even regular high-wattage incandescent light bulbs may cause rashes in some people with lupus.
+In some cases, rashes from UV light can trigger lupus flare-ups.
+Fluorescent and halogen light bulbs also give off ultraviolet light, which can trigger skin reactions in people with lupus.
+For those who are very sensitive, even regular high-wattage incandescent light bulbs may cause rashes.

 Sauna Side Effects